 It's not always immediately apparent, but chickens do have ears.
 They are hidden behind some stiff feathers on their heads.
 Apart from hearing, their ears help them to keep their balance.

-Multiple bacteria and fungi can infect the inner, middle, and outer ear of a chicken.
+Multiple bacteria and fungi can infect a chicken's inner, middle, and outer ears.
 E. Coli and Pasteurella bacteria are among the most common causes.

 Chickens that have to cope with an ear infection will: